rtCamp/snapwp/packages/plugin-tanstack-query/README.md

 **TanStack Query adapter for [SnapWP](../../README.md)**.

-This package is a wrapper around the [TanStack Query](https://github.com/TanStack/query) library, providing seamless integration with the SnapWP framework.

-SnapWP’s query system and configuration API are designed to support any GraphQL client that implements its `QueryEngine` interface.
-This extension allows you to easily use TanStack Query as the underlying engine for data fetching within the SnapWP ecosystem.
+This package is a wrapper around the [TanStack Query](https://github.com/TanStack/query) library, allowing you to use TanStack Query as the underlying [Query Engine](../../docs/query-engine.md) for data fetching within the SnapWP ecosystem.

 > [!WARNING]
 > 🐉 There be dragons!